Chief Resident Immersion Training (CRIT) Program in the Care of Older Adults

 CRIT has consistently provided an effective immediate forum for raising Chief Resident awareness of and interest in geriatrics issues, increasing knowledge about specific syndromes and practices related to geriatrics medicine, enhancing leadership and teaching skills while building confidence for work as a Chief Resident, and reinforcing the importance of multidisciplinary approaches in the care of older patients.
 It has also provided the opportunity for Chief Residents, Program Directors, and geriatrics faculty to network with each other and lay the groundwork for multi- and interdisciplinary connections.

-To date, the CRIT program has been conducted a total of 44 times at 16 institutions nationwide, including BMC.
+To date, the CRIT program has been replicated at 33 institutions nationwide.
 BMC began development of the CRIT program in 2003, with funding from the Donald W. Reynolds Foundation.
 In 2007, The John A. Hartford Foundation provided funding for the Association of Directors of Geriatric Academic Programs (ADGAP) and BMC to undertake a national demonstration of the CRIT program.
 Due to the success of this demonstration, The Hearst Foundations and The Donald W. Reynolds Foundation have provided funds to continue the successful national dissemination of CRIT.

-For more information on the National Demonstration of CRIT see: (http://www.americangeriatrics.org/adgap/crit/default.asp).
+Follow this link for more information on the National Demonstration of CRIT: